Bell peppers (also known as capsicums) are a colorful and sweet fruit from the nightshade plant family.

 Can Guinea Pigs Eat Bell Peppers With Seeds?

-Yes, guinea pigs can eat bell pepper seeds.
+Guinea pigs can eat bell pepper seeds.
 They are not known to be poisonous to guinea pigs, and they have a soft texture that is easy for them to chew through.
 Due to this, the seeds are unlikely to pose a choking risk.

 It’s up to personal preference whether to remove them before feeding or not.
 Some guinea pigs like munching on the seeds, while others will ignore them.
-The white “foamy” part in the pepper that the seeds are attached to, called the placenta, is also safe for guinea pigs to eat.
+The white “foamy” part of the pepper that the seeds are attached to, called the placenta, is also safe for guinea pigs to eat.